h3mmy/bloopySphere/cluster/apps/home/home-assistant/README.md

-Not actually using home-assistant here yet, but deploying a db for it as prep
+~~Not actually using home-assistant here yet, but deploying a db for it as prep~~

+Only deploying service-monitor